 - An infrastructure aware catalog: All your cloud resources (including containers) in one place, unified across clouds and accounts.

 - A catalog built on a knowledge graph: The ability to join previously disparate dimensions and log historical data in order to easily answer powerful questions.
 Start from the point-of-view you need, and traverse from there.

 The above capabilities enable your teams to use configure8 to understand and improve.

 - Your Destination for Doing and Deciding: A single pane of glass that centrally organizes essential knowledge about your services, tools, teams, and clouds.

 - Be Incident Ready: Quickly understand a service, its dependencies and its cloud resources before troubleshooting.
-Find ownership, runbooks, documentation, SLOs, recent deploys, and more organized in one place.
+Find ownership, runbooks, documentation, SLOs, and recent deployments organized in one place.
 Create incidents which push data into your on-call system.
 Deep link into underlying tools for even more information.

 - Deploy with Confidence: Visualize and filter dependencies and dependents for applications, services and serverless functions.
 Easily find application and service ownership and documentation.
 Run readiness reviews to ensure there are runbooks, dashboards, logs, on-call escalation policies, monitoring/alerting, and accountable owners.

-- Efficiently Onboard New Hires: Self-serve, on-demand, always-fresh knowledge in one place i empower new hires to ramp quickly and minimize interrupts to your existing team
+- Efficiently Onboard New Hires: Self-serve, on-demand, always-fresh knowledge in one place to help new hires to ramp quickly and minimize interrupts to your existing team

 - Maintain Knowledge in High Employee Turnover Environments: Ensure tribal knowledge migrates to a centralized, living knowledge graph instead of people’s heads so you have a permanent artifact.